Tampon tax: India

+In 2018, India scrapped the 12% Goods and Service Tax (GST) on sanitary napkins, making them tax-free.
+The Government of India has set up over 16000 Janaushidhi Kendras across the country that provide oxo-biodegradable sanitary napkins named 'Suvidha' at Rs.
+1/- per pad.
+These sanitary napkins are also environmental friendly.
+The cumulative sales of Suvidha Napkins as on 30.11.2025 is 96.30 Crores.
 Approximately 88% of women in India are unable to acquire safe menstrual products because of a lack of access to capital.
 The menstrual products are not thought to be essential, therefore overpriced, and out of reach for over 70% of Indian women who menstruate.

 Kenya

 In 2004, Kenya became the first country to exempt menstrual products from Value Added Tax.
 In 2011, Kenya exempted imported menstrual products from excise tax.
 In 2016, Kenya exempted the raw materials used for the manufacture of menstrual products from the 16% value added tax (VAT) and 25% excise tax.

 The government also allocated Ksh 240M to provide free sanitary pads to girls in public governmental schools through the National Sanitary Towel Programme.
 This increased to Ksh 400M in 2015.
 However, this funding declined to 260M in the 2022/2023 budget.

 In 2016, the Kenyan parliament introduced an amendment to the Basic Education Act which guaranteed the provision of free, sufficient and quality sanitary towels to every girl child registered and enrolled in a public basic education institution who has reached puberty and the provision of a safe and environmentally sound mechanism for disposal of the sanitary towels.
 These began to be distributed in 2018.
 The government established a Menstrual Hygiene Management Policy in 2019.